-The South African Government has now gone further to announce a lowering of the Lockdown Restrictions to Level 1 from 21 September 2020 including, most importantly, the re-opening of South African international borders for incoming tourism travel from the 1st October 2020!
-There are, however, several underlying conditions ranging from stringent prior to arrival Covid19 testing regulations for foreign tourists to a "Country Blacklist" indicating which countries are, at this time, considered too Covid19 high risk by South Africa to accept their travellers into this country.
+The South African Government then went further to announce a lowering of the Lockdown Restrictions to Level 1 from 21 September 2020 including, most importantly, the re-opening of South African international borders for incoming tourism travel from the 1st October 2020!
+There were, however, several underlying conditions ranging from stringent prior to arrival Covid19 testing regulations for foreign tourists to a "Country Blacklist" indicating which countries were, at the time, considered too Covid19 high risk by South Africa to accept their travellers into this country.